-Stock options were not granted in 2015.
-This column reports the aggregate grant date fair value of stock options granted in 2013 and 2014.
+The Compensation Committee moved away from granting stock options as part of the long-term incentive program in 2015.
+No stock options were granted in 2015 or 2016.
+This column reports the aggregate grant date fair value of stock options granted in 2014.